 Flooding

-Flooding an area of an Agri-hex even to a shallow depth of a few centimeters can slow forces considerably (movement or piloting Impairment equal to 3% x cm of water), especially e-suits that have a very small footprint compared to their mass.
+Flooding an area of an Agri-hex even to a shallow depth of a few centimeters can slow forces considerably (movement or piloting Impairment equal to 3% x cm of water), especially e-suits that have a very small footprint compared to their mass and easily sink in mud.

 This is ineffective against flying vehicles.

 Flooding can also be used to force E-Suits into the air and make them vulnerable to surface to air missiles.

 Electric Wire Fence